 The Fairy Pools

-This first Waterfall marks the start of the magical pools.
+This first waterfall marks the start of the magical pools.
 Take some time to work your way up the river and explore all the pools.
 Some of the pools make great swimming, but rarely get warm (a wetsuit is a good option).

 This first waterfall is the highest fall and deepest pool.
 For the brave only there are some great high jumps.
-On the other side of the river from the path it is possible to jump into deep blue pool (approximately 10 meters high).
+On the other side of the river from the path it is possible to jump into deep blue pool (approximately 10 metres high).

 Follow the main path up beside the river to find more pools.